Some 300 musicians, from Diplo to Nile Rodgers, lobby Congress for ticketing reform

 "We, as artists, as music lovers, and as concert attendees ourselves, urge you to support the Fans First Act to combat predatory resellers' deceptive ticketing practices and the secondary platforms, which also profit from these practices," the letter continues.
 "Predatory resellers should not be more profitable than the people dedicating their lives to their art."

-Sen. Amy Klobuchar, D-M.N., who along with Sen. John Cornyn, R-Texas, is a co-sponsor of the bill, said in a statement Thursday that she will "keep working to pass this legislation."
+Sen. Amy Klobuchar, D-Minn., who along with Sen. John Cornyn, R-Texas, is a co-sponsor of the bill, said in a statement Thursday that she will "keep working to pass this legislation."

 "Buying a ticket to see your favorite artist in concert is like going through a gauntlet for too many Americans," Klobuchar said.
 "This is hurting music fans and it's hurting artists.
 That's why our bipartisan legislation to improve the ticketing experience has growing support, including hundreds of major musicians."